pdesrosiers/Legare-zebrafish-brain-networks/README.md

 # Structural and genetic determinants of zebrafish functional brain networks

-Code associated with the "Structural and genetic determinants of zebrafish functional brain networks" paper, currently available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.12.20.629476v1.abstract).
+Code associated with the "Structural and genetic determinants of zebrafish functional brain networks" paper, currently available on [Science Advances, 11(28), eadv7576](https://doi.org/10.1126/sciadv.adv7576).

-If you use this repository for your own work, please cite the paper!

-# Repository overview
+## Repository overview

 All data analyses from the paper are conducted in multiple Jupyter notebooks that are mostly split into 2 categories: Some that compute results for specific figures of the paper (`FigureX-Analysis` notebooks), and some that take these results to generate figures (`FigureX-Layout` notebooks) for subsequent modifications using Inkscape.
 Notebooks import functions in adjacent `.py` files and perform analyses on a processed calcium imaging dataset that can be downloaded [here](https://doi.org/10.5683/SP3/IIVGOB) (roughly 20 GB of data).
 If notebooks are executed in the correct order, all figures can be reproduced, with the exception of a few panels that require raw data (over a terabyte, available upon reasonable request).
 Supplementary analyses are done in `Supp-` notebooks.

-# Notebooks list
+## Notebooks list

 - `Figure1-Analysis` : This notebook briefly inspects the calcium imaging dataset, counts neurons in every brain region, excludes regions with few cells, detrends fluorescence time series, computes functional networks, and performs the inter-individual similarity/fingerprinting analysis; statistical validations of fingerprinting are conducted in a separate notebook.
 - `Figure1-Layout` : Loads previously calculated results and generates **Figure 1**.